erfan4lx/Telegram-Channel-Reporting/README.md

 # Telergam-Channel-Report-Sender
-Send bulk report spam/copyright/pornography/... to your destination Telegram channel
+Send bulk report spam/copyright/pornography/... to your destination Telegram channel to take it down by Telegram supports

 Contact with me to get the Password of Zip file on :